Fatiima-Ezzahra/Optimizing-an-ML-Pipeline-in-Azure/README.md

 We define a HyperDrive Config using the estimator, parameter sampler and an early termination policy.
 Then, we submit the experiment.

-We use an early termiation policy to prevent experiments from running for a long time and using up resources.

 After the run is completed, we found that the best model has C=0.1, max_iter=150, and Accuracy=0.9112797167425392.

 ![best model using hdr](images/best_model_hdr.png)

+### Benefits of the chosen Parameter Sampler
+We use a parameter sampler to define the different hyperparameters we want to tune, as well as the different values we want to test out (the search space).

+For this project, I defined a discrete search space for both hyperparemeters (C and max_iter).
+I also used a Random sampling method.
+In random sampling, hyperparameter values are randomly selected from the defined search space.

+Hyperdrive can then try all the combinations of choices from the search space to do hyperparameter tuning and find the best model that gives us the highest accuracy.

+### Benefits of the chosen early termination policy
+We use an early termiation policy to prevent experiments from running for a long time and using up resources.
+So, it improves computational efficiency.

+For this project, I used a Bandit policy for early termination with the parameters evaluation_interval=2 and slack_factor=0.1.

+The slack_factor is the amount of slack allowed with respect to the best performing training run.
+The evaluation_interval is the frequency for applying the policy.

 ## AutoML
 To use AutoML in Azure, we first define a AutoMLConfig in which we specify the task, training dataset, label column name, primary metric, max concurrent iterations, and iterations.

 Azure AutoML tried different models such as : RandomForests, BoostedTrees, XGBoost, LightGBM, SGDClassifier, VotingEnsemble, etc.

-The best model was a Voting Ensemble that has Accuracy=0.9175374447606296.
+The best model was a Voting Ensemble that has Accuracy=0.9170172267033548.

+Ensemble learning improves machine learning results and predictive performance by combining multiple models as opposed to using single models.
+The Voting Ensemble model predicts based on the weighted average of predicted class probabilities.

+The best model had the following parameter values:
+* **l1_ratio=0.8979591836734693**
+* **learning_rate='constant'**.
+Having a constant learning_rate, instead of adaptative learning rate.
+* **loss='modified_huber'**.
+Modified Huber loss.
+* **max_iter=1000**.
+Maximum iterations.
+* **n_jobs=1**.
+Number of parallel threads.
+* **penalty='none'**.
+No penalty.
+* **power_t=0.6666666666666666**
+* **random_state=None**. random_state is the seed used by the random number generator.
+If None, the random number generator is the RandomState instance used by np.random.
+* **learning_rate=0.1**
+* **boosting_type='gbdt'**.
+Traditional Gradient Boosting Decision Tree.

 ![best model using automl](images/votingensemble.png)